When do unfair terms apply to residential tenancy agreements?

 - the tenant is a consumer (i.e. not a company or a person acting in the course of business); and

-- the landlord uses a letting agent to manage the property or he lets the property on a commercial basis (an exception is if the landlord is renting his own home).
+- the landlord uses a letting agent to manage the property or he or she lets the property on a commercial basis (an exception is if the landlord is renting his or her own home).

 What is an unfair term?

-We explain the Regulations as they apply to any type of consumer contract in more detail in this more general article.
+We explain the Regulations as they apply to any type of consumer contract in more detail in unfair terms in consumer contracts.

 A term is deemed to be unfair if:

 - it removes or reduces the tenant’s rights given by statute law

 - it significantly reduces the tenant’s rights under common law